memgraph/helm-charts/README.md

-# Memgraph Helm Charts Repository
+# Memgraph Helm Charts

-Welcome to the Memgraph Helm Charts Repository.
+Welcome to the Memgraph Helm Charts repository.
 This repository provides Helm charts for deploying Memgraph, an open-source in-memory graph database.

 ## Prerequisites
 Helm version 3 or above installed.